- Machine mark removal and rust removal

 But if the cutting media is known to generate tremendous amounts of soil, the water flow rate goes up.
 And when noncutting media is used, the flow rate is reduced.

-Finishing media with lesser speeds produce slower cutting action, and therefore better surface finishing results with appropriate finishing media.
+Finishing media with lesser speeds produces slower cutting action, and therefore better surface finishing results with appropriate finishing media.

 In this wise, rotary barrel machines which are low-energy machines, have the advantage of slower cutting force, leading to greatly reduced media wear rates and excellent mass finishing results.